diabotic/haps_640g/README.md

 First, I want to thanks for pazaan (https://github.com/pazaan) and oldsterIL (https://github.com/oldsterIL) for all the shared code and knowledge about all IO with medtronic devices.
-Also greate thanks for Ball00 (https://github.com/Bal00) for the 640g integration insights and the electrical scheme Thanks too for a brazilian friend helping to brainstorming for other ways to talk to the 640g ou Veo (
+Also greate thanks for Ball00 (https://github.com/Bal00) for the 640g integration insights and the electrical scheme Thanks too for a brazilian friend helping to brainstorming for other ways to talk to the 640g or Veo

 # References